N7ghtm4r3/Equinox-Compose/documd/components/tile/Tile.md

-# SplitText
+# Tile

-This component allows to the user to insert a split text such OTP codes, PIN or any other texts of this type
+Tile component useful to execute action when clicked

 ## Usage